 “Sangai” means “togetherness” in Nepalese, which is a founding purpose of this club.
 Sangai Asia was created to promote Asian and Asian-American awareness, identity, and fellowship on the Bates campus as well as in the greater community.
-Sangai Asia has held and cosponsored events such as dinners, cooking classes, film series, annual fireworks displays, and lectures focusing on Asian and Asian- American identity and cultures.
+Sangai Asia has held and co-sponsored events such as dinners, cooking classes, film series, and lectures focusing on Asian and Asian- American identity and cultures.
 In addition, Sangai Asia also produces the annual “Asian Performance Night,” which typically features an outside professional performance group, and highlights the diverse Asian cultural backgrounds of its members and Bates students through the performing arts.
 Also, everything is still possible even when remote!

-Shred Club seeks to promote, expand and assist the shredding community on Bates Campus and within the greater Lewiston-Auburn community.
+Shred Club seeks to promote, expand and support the shredding community on Bates Campus and within the greater Lewiston-Auburn community.
 Shred club is a hub for all things SHRED (skating, surfing and freestyle skiing).
 A great way to explore the many rip-able and grind-able corners of Maine, hidden surf spots and urban ski rails, Shred Club is the only club worth your time.
-All forms of shredding are welcome and encouraged, from skateboarding to steetluge, to surfing to tow in big wave kayaking.
+All forms of shredding are welcome and encouraged.
+Join shred club to put together trips and a community around the culture of Shred.

 Snaggletooth is Bates’ only literary arts magazine.
 We plan to publish our first issue at the end of the 2018 short term.
-At snaggletooth, we aim to create a community of writers and artists through publishing issues bi-annually, hosting open workshops, and public readings, as well as publishing work online.
+At snaggletooth, we aim to create a community of writers and artists through publishing print issues annually, hosting open workshops, and public readings, as well as publishing work online.
 We welcome everyone to get involved and submit creative writing and visual art, regardless of experience!
 Check out our website: snaggletoothmagazine.com.
 Virtual issue coming soon!

 The Special Olympics Club is a club that connects the Bates community with individuals with intellectual disabilities through sport to build friendships and help lead the social justice movement of Special Olympics.
 We plan and participate in a number of volunteer events for Special Olympics throughout the school year.